June 13, 2021

 5. What governing law will my contract be subject to?

-When using a virtual event platform it’s important to understand that you are entering into a legal agreement.
-For some clients this won’t matter at all.
+When using a virtual events platform it’s important to understand that you are entering a legal agreement.
+For some clients, this won’t matter at all.
 For others, it won’t matter until something goes wrong!

-By entering into an agreement with your virtual event platform of choice, you will be legally bound by the T&C’s of that contract, unless otherwise stated or agreed.
-Because of this, you need to ensure you know exactly how the contract is governed.
+By entering into an agreement with your virtual event platform of choice, you will be legally bound by the T&Cs of that contract, unless otherwise stated or agreed.
+Because of this, you need to ensure you know exactly how the agreement is governed.
 That is to say, under which country’s law.

 If litigation arises, will legal proceedings be able to be brought in your country’s own courts, or is the platform operating under another governing law, for example, India or the United States?

-This is, of course, something we’d hope you’d never have to act upon, but if you’re delivering an event for a client, or working within a larger organisation, thanks to the border-spanning abilities of modern software, it’s well worth digging into this and checking compliance with any internal legal personnel.
+This is, of course, something we hope you’ll never have to act upon, but if you’re delivering an event for a client, or working within a larger organisation, thanks to the border-spanning abilities of modern software, it’s well worth digging into this and checking compliance with any internal legal personnel.

 We’ve spent a lot of time not only researching event platforms but working with them too.
 If you need any advice or recommendations, please get in touch.